Rona Nishliu

-Rona Nishliu (born 25 August 1986) is a Kosovar singer and songwriter who predominately sings in Albanian.
-She came to international prominence after representing Albania in the Eurovision Song Contest 2012 in Baku, Azerbaijan, where she placed fifth and achieved the best placement for Albania to date.
+Rona Nishliu (born 25 August 1986) is a Kosovo Albanian singer and songwriter.
+She came to international prominence after representing Albania in the Eurovision Song Contest 2012, where she placed fifth and achieved the best placement for Albania to date.

 Early life and career

 2004–2012: Early life and beginnings

 Rona Nishliu was raised in her birth town Mitrovica, but moved with her family to Pristina at the age of thirteen due to the political situation in her hometown.
 In 2004 she entered "Ethet e së premtës mbrëma" (Friday night's fevers), a similar show to Idols.
 She successfully passed the first rounds and entered the live shows, where she finished Top 5.
 After the show, she worked on Radio Blue Sky in Pristina as a presenter.

-In 2004, Rona teamed up with Vesa Luma and Teuta Kurti to enter the 43rd edition of Festivali i Këngës, for a chance to represent Albania in the 2005 Eurovision Song Contest with "Flakareshë".
+In 2004, Rona teamed up with Vesa Luma and Teuta Kurti to enter the 43rd edition of Festivali i Këngës, for a chance to represent Albania in the Eurovision Song Contest 2005 with "Flakareshë".
 The trio were qualified for the final night held on 18 December 2004 but lost to Ledina Çelo who was declared the winner.

-2012: Eurovision Song Contest
+Eurovision Song Contest 2012

-Nishliu represented Albania in the Eurovision Song Contest 2012 in Baku, Azerbaijan after winning the national selection on 29 December 2011 with the entry "Suus".
+Nishliu represented Albania in the Eurovision Song Contest 2012 after winning the national selection on 29 December 2011 with the entry "Suus".
 She is the first singer from Kosovo to represent Albania in the contest.
 Because of the Qafa e Vishës bus tragedy, RTSH deferred the first semi-final by more than two hours on 22 May, resulting in low ratings during Nishliu's appearance.
 Albania used its jury votes to vote for the other 17 countries in the semi-final, and it used the jury votes again on 26 May.
 RTK also did not air highlights from the first semi-final due to the bus crash.

 She ended up winning fifth place in the final with 146 points; Albania's best result to date.
 She received Albanian citizenship on 12 January 2012.